Mohammed-ES/TashghilAI-Hackathon2025/README.md

 # TashghilAI

 🚧 Project Status
 This project is not completed.
-TashghilAI is an MVP (Minimum Viable Product) that I developed during the ENSET Hackathon 2025.
+TashghilAI is an MVP (Minimum Viable Product) that I developed during the Hackathon 2025.
 It serves as a prototype and is not intended for production use.

 ## 🚀 Project Overview